RasmussenLab/pimms/workflows/maxquant/README.md

 > It seems that also on minor version updates the parameter file of MaxQuant is
 > not preserved.
 Make sure that your template parameter file is working together
-> with your MaxQuant version (by checking that locally?)
+> with your MaxQuant version

 ## Test your Workflow - Dry-Run of Snakemake